Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 - Activated carbon core ensures fresh tasting, odor free water

-- Lever action pump is simple to use and offers good flow rate
+- Lever action pump is simple to use and offers good through flow

 - Very lightweight - only weighs 11 ounces